-A (not too serious) look at 15 years of Oxford PPE results.
+A (not too serious) look at 20 years of Oxford PPE outcomes.

 This is a prior, not a prediction.

 Pick one paper per exam slot.
-Difficulty badges show volatility (hover for definition).
+Difficulty badges show spread (hover for definition).

 This adjusts the model's baseline — a higher self-assessment shifts all your expected paper marks up.